Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 Why do companies hire new employees?
 Simple — they have problems to solve and goals to meet.
 Listing duties, skills, and hobbies with no context shows what you’ve done, but not what you can do in the future.
 Focus on accomplishments and results to give employers an idea of what you can do for them.

-It’s one thing to say you have a hobby, but showing real involvement or achievements takes it up a notch.
+It’s one thing to say you have a hobby, but highlighting real involvement or achievements on your resume takes it up a notch.
 It proves you’re not just casually into something — you’re committed and have something to show for it.

 Avoid listing controversial or vague hobbies